-The physical therapist discharges the patient from physical therapy services when the anticipated goals or expected outcomes for the patient have been achieved.
-The physical therapist discontinues intervention when the patient is unable to continue to progress toward goals or when the physical therapist determines that the patient will no longer benefit from physical therapy.
+The occupational therapist discharges the patient from occupational therapy services when the anticipated goals or expected outcomes for the patient have been achieved.
+The occupational therapist discontinues intervention when the patient is unable to continue to progress toward goals or when the occupational therapist determines that the patient will no longer benefit from occupational therapy.

-- The physical therapy discharge documentation includes: - The status of the patient at discharge and the goals and outcomes attained - Appropriate date and authentication by the physical therapist who performed the discharge - When a patient is discharged prior to attainment of goals and outcomes, the status of the patient and the rationale for discontinuation - Final functional status - Proposed self-care recommendations, if applicable - Referrals to other health care practitioners/referring physicians, as appropriate - If the patient self- discharges, documentation of final status and if known, the reason for discontinuation of services
+The occupational therapy discharge documentation includes:

+- The status of the patient at discharge and the goals and outcomes attained - Appropriate date and authentication by the occupational therapist who performed the discharge - When a patient is discharged prior to attainment of goals and outcomes, the status of the patient and the rationale for discontinuation - Final functional status - Proposed self-care recommendations, if applicable - Referrals to other health care practitioners/referring physicians as appropriate - If the patient self- discharges, documentation of final status and if known, the reason for discontinuation of services